nhossain3655/wp-starter/README.md

-# wp-starter
+# starter
-A starter underscores.me generated WordPress theme Including Bootstarp 4 and FontAwesome 4.6.3.
-It's a themeforest standard starter theme can easily be modified for self-branding.
+A starter underscores.me generated WordPress theme Including Latest Bootstarp 4.4.1 and FontAwesome 5.13.0 It's a themeforest standard starter theme can easily be modified for self-branding.

 The processes have been given below.